zpass-tech-team/mosip-data/mosip_master/data_upgrade/README.md

 		1.1.5.5_to_1.2.0.1 → Folder to contain scripts and data files required for country-specific data migration.

-			data → folder to hold the CSV / xlsx files

 			scripts to handle specific data change eg: change in UI spec

 			Readme